woodpecker-ci/woodpecker/docs/docs/20-usage/20-index.md

 ## Steps

-Every step of your pipeline executes arbitrary commands inside the specified docker container.
-The commands are executed using the workspace as the working directory.
+Every step of your pipeline executes arbitrary commands inside a specified docker container.
+The defined commands are executed serially.
+The associated commit of a current pipeline run is checked out with git to a workspace which is mounted to every step of the pipeline as the working directory.

 ```diff
 pipeline: